 A Good Early Childhood Assistant Gets Parents Involved

 At home, parents can keep the conversation about bullying going as children learn to understand, talk about, and respond to bullying during preschool or daycare.
 They may need help from educators to know what bullying behaviors look like in early childhood, and why it’s important to intervene.
-There are a few ways to seek parents’ cooperation and support in order to prevent bullying.
+There are a few ways to seek parents’ cooperation and support to prevent bullying.

 During your early childcare training, you will learn all about program planning.
 These skills will help you create and host parent workshop sessions, where you can discuss bullying prevention initiatives.
 If there are children in your group that are being bullied or showing bullying behaviors, you can speak with their parents alone and let them know.
-In addition, you might also ask parents to partake in coming up with ways to put an end to bullying, both in the classroom and at home.
+Also, you might ask parents to partake in coming up with ways to put an end to bullying, both in the classroom and at home.

 Pros with Early Childcare Training Help Children Develop Empathy